awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.AddNode.md

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

-1. In the navigation pane, choose the engine running on the cluster you want to add nodes to\.
+1. In the navigation pane, choose the engine running on the cluster that you want to add nodes to\.

    A list of clusters running the chosen engine appears\.

-1. From the list of clusters, choose the name of the cluster, not the box to the left of the cluster's name, you want to add a node to\.
+1. From the list of clusters, for the cluster that you want to add a node to, choose its name\.

 1. Choose **Add node**\.